chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/tc2_sw_stack.rst

 OP-TEE
 ++++++
 OP-TEE Trusted OS is virtualized using Hafnium at S-EL2.
-OP-TEE OS for Total Compute is built with FFA and SEL2 SPMC support.
+OP-TEE OS for Total Compute is built with FF-A and SEL2 SPMC support.
 This enables OP-TEE as a Secure Partition running in an isolated address space managed by Hafnium.
 The OP-TEE kernel runs at S-EL1 with Trusted applications running at S-EL0.

 Trusted Services
 ++++++++++++++++